Luchador/GUD/tools/geditor/docs/PORTAL_PLACEMENT.md

 - **Edge (2):** select and move perimeter edges.
 Fan-triangulation diagonals are not selectable edges.
 - **Face (3):** select and move whole portal polygons.
+- **Delete:** in Face mode, remove the selected portal connections.
+Shift-click selects several for a single deletion.
+Undo restores them and their selection;
+  Redo removes them again.
+Vertex/Edge modes do not delete portal components.
 - **Move (W):** drag an axis arrow, or enter coordinates in the existing position fields.
 The fields show the average selected component position.
 - **Shift-click** adds components or faces; **Ctrl-click** removes them.